oracle/pgql-lang/pages/pgql-1.1-spec.md

 *For precision and scale, see [Implicit Type Conversion](#implicit-type-conversion).

+### Comparing Different Temporal Types

-Note that from the above table it follows that binary operations are only allowed if both operands are of the same type, with the following two exceptions:
+Binary operations are only allowed if both operands are of the same type, with the following two exceptions:

 - _time_ values can be compared to _time with timezone_ values
 - _timestamp_ values can be compared to _timestamp with timezone_ values

-Comparison between temporal values with timezones is done by first normalizing the values to have the same timezone.
+To compare such time(stamp) with timezone values to other time(stamp) values (with or without timezone), values are first normalized to have the same timezone, before they are compared.
-For comparison between other types of temporal values, such as dates and timestamps, see [Explicit Type Conversion](#explicit-type-conversion).
+Comparison with other operand type combinations, such as dates and timestamp, is not possible.
+However, casting between e.g. dates and timestamp is allowed (see [Explicit Type Conversion](#explicit-type-conversion)).

 ### Operator Precedence